Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating: Introduction

-Internal evacuation mechanisms are more varied in scope with some being impulsive and others being continuous in nature. \citet{Vandenberg1977} suggested the possibility that UV heating from the horizontal branch (HB) stellar population might provide sufficient energy input to explain the low gas densities in clusters, however not all clusters contain hot HB stars. \citet{Umbreit2008} argues that the energy injected by stellar collisions could be significant, in particular in clusters with high encounter rates. \citet{Coleman1977} investigated the possibility that flaring M-dwarf stars might supply the energy injection required to evacuate the cluster, however the number and distribution of M-dwarf stars in clusters is highly uncertain.
+Internal evacuation mechanisms are more varied in scope with some being impulsive and others being continuous in nature. \citet{Vandenberg1977} suggested the possibility that UV heating from the horizontal branch (HB) stellar population might provide sufficient energy input to explain low gas densities in clusters, however not all clusters contain hot HB stars. \citet{Umbreit2008} argues that the energy injected by stellar collisions could be significant, in particular in clusters with high encounter rates. \citet{Coleman1977} investigated the possibility that flaring M-dwarf stars might supply the energy injection required to evacuate the cluster, however the number and distribution of M-dwarf stars in clusters is highly uncertain.
 The energy injection from hydrogen rich novae explosions is another possible gas evacuation mechanism, which was investigated early on by \citet{Scott1978} and more recently by \citet{Moore2011}.
 However, it is highly uncertain whether these explosions occur with enough frequency \citep{Bode2008} and if the beamed structure of the emanating outflows will lead to significantly lower gas removal efficiencies \citep{Obrien2006}.
+Heating by white dwarfs may be an effective gas removal process, but generally only for low mass and low stellar density clusters \citep{mcdonald2015}.
 Finally, the presence of millisecond pulsars in many of these systems not only enables the placement of stringent intracluster density constraints, but also provides globular clusters with yet another mechanism of energy injection \citep{Spergel1991}.